-7.1 Installation
+7.2 Installation

-Add this library with composer as a dev dependency:
+Add this library with composer as a dev dependency (replace version depending on what you need):

 '''

 composer require --dev jane-php/open-api "^5.0"

 '''

 This library contains a lot of dependencies, to be able to generate code, which are not needed on runtime.
 However, the generated code depends on other libraries and a few classes that are available through the runtime package.
 It is highly recommended to add the runtime dependency as a requirement through composer: